pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. attribute:: xref

-      The page's PDF cross reference number.
+      The page's PDF :data:`xref`.
 Zero if not a PDF.

       :type: :ref:`Rect`